March 3, 2025

 Altogether, the fleet safety technologies outlined above can be incredibly powerful tools for improving driver safety, reducing accidents, and lowering costs.
 But with so many different technologies to consider, it can be difficult to know where to start and what will make the largest impact.
 What is the best way to implement a cohesive fleet safety system for your business?

 As part of a complete connected operations platform, Samsara AI Dash Cams are proven to increase fleet safety and reduce accident-related costs.
-Thousands of fleets across the country trust Samsara’s video-based fleet safety solution to protect their drivers, company, and communities.
-In fact, Frost & Sullivan said in 2019 that video-based safety is a “new safety norm for commercial fleets” and found that Samsara was the fastest-growing video telematics vendor.
+Thousands of fleets across the country trust Samsara’s Video-Based Safety solution to protect their drivers, company, and communities.
+In fact, as of 2025, Samsara helps prevent more than 200,000 accidents annually.

-Here are just a few of the results our customers have seen with Samsara’s video-based fleet safety solution:
+Here are just a few success stories with Samsara’s Video-Based Safety solution:

-To learn more about how Samsara can help your business make safety a competitive advantage, read about how we can partner with you for the long-term, or reach out for a free trial today.
+To learn more about how Samsara can help your business make safety a competitive advantage, check out our Video-Based Safety solution and get in touch with our team today.